henrikwidlund/unfoldedcircle-firetv/README.md

 expose any other APIs.
 This protocol is very slow, as such, you should use Bluetooth for as many commands as possible.
 - Reauthorization of the ADB connection is required when reinstalling/updating the integration when it is hosted on the remote.
 This is because the public and private keys are removed when the integration is uninstalled.
+- The power states are dumb, it only tracks on or off when triggered via the integration.
+This is a limitation of the ADB protocol, where it is not possible to query the power state without turning on the device.

 ### Prerequisites
 - IP and MAC address of the Fire TV